calebwhitmore/portfolio-new/src/projects/micasa/micasa.md

 tags: "Product, Illustration, Branding"
 projectImage: "./micasa.png"
 projectImageAltTag: "Illustration"
-projectSubTitle: "Micasa is personal property management solution.
-I was the sole designer tasked with delivering everything including branding, illustrations, iconography, UX and UI."
+projectSubTitle: "Micasa is service that helps you manage your home.
+I was the sole designer asked to deliver branding, illustrations, iconography, UX and UI."
 projectDescription: "The product is centered around the goal of helping home-owners keep their homes maintained.
 Either on their own, or by being connected to agents through the platform.
 Owning a home is no simple task - Micasa wants to make this simpler."
 ---